eldh/bs-react-demo/README.md

 # BsReact Demo

+This is the code from a live-coding presentation at #ReasonSTHLM on Dec 11 2018.
+The interesting bits are in `src/App.re` and `src/Fetch.re`.

+## Speaker notes

 - React has added some seriously cool stuff lately
 - ReasonReact has some missing features
   - Context